torvalds/linux/Documentation/arch/x86/amd-memory-encryption.rst

 		Bit[0]	  0 = memory encryption is not active
 			  1 = memory encryption is active

-Linux relies on BIOS to set this bit if BIOS has determined that the reduction in the physical address space as a result of enabling memory encryption (see CPUID information above) will not conflict with the address space resource requirements for the system.
-If this bit is not set upon Linux startup then Linux itself will not set it and memory encryption will not be possible.
+GNU/Linux relies on BIOS to set this bit if BIOS has determined that the reduction in the physical address space as a result of enabling memory encryption (see CPUID information above) will not conflict with the address space resource requirements for the system.
+If this bit is not set upon GNU/Linux startup then GNU/Linux itself will not set it and memory encryption will not be possible.

-The state of SME in the Linux kernel can be documented as follows:
+The state of SME in the GNU/Linux kernel can be documented as follows:

 	- Supported:
 	  The CPU supports SME (determined through CPUID instruction).